moltin/ios-sdk/README.md

 ```

 This will allow you to add additional types as you need, but ensures the base type, such as product, is still parsed correctly.

+# Documentation

+Find more general documentation on the [API docs](https://docs.moltin.com).

 # Communication